dartmouth-cs52-21S/lab1-landingpage-snow-kang/README.md

 - Created a rendition of the carousel from https://codeburst.io/how-to-pure-css-carousel-ce1a8cb231c8 to imitate the one on league's webpage
 - Created tabbed areas using https://css-tricks.com/the-checkbox-hack/
 - Created dynamic hamburger menu with https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793
+- Menu items have anchors to the corresponding section
+- In mobile view, the "Featured Updates" section has horizontal sliding
+- The "Links section" has vertical selection tabs for desktop and horizontal for mobile
+- Menu items and main button have hover effects

 ## Screenshots
 ![html skeleton](https://user-images.githubusercontent.com/38738497/113966744-aa9f0380-97fd-11eb-941b-db8259654490.PNG)